Mariupol Diary: Scenes of despair, resolve in Ukraine city

 These scenes unfolded in and around the Azov Sea port of Mariupol in southern Ukraine over the past week, captured by Associated Press journalists documenting Russia’s invasion.

-With nighttime temperatures just above freezing, the city was plunged into darkness late in the week as the battle knocked out most phone services and raised the prospect of food and water shortages.
+With nighttime temperatures just above freezing, the battle plunged the city into darkness late in the week, knocked out most phone services and raised the prospect of food and water shortages.
 Without phone connections, medics did not know where to take the wounded.

+The Russian Defense Ministry said it was observing a temporary cease-fire on Saturday to give civilians time to to evacuate Mariupol and Volnovakha, a city to its north.
+A top official in Mariupol said the cease-fire there is to last until 4 p.m. local time and an evacuation would begin at 11 a.m.

 Russia has made significant gains on the ground in the south in an apparent bid to cut off Ukraine’s access to the sea.
-It also has taken the Zaporizhzhia nuclear power plant, about 270 kilometers (168 miles) northwest of Mariupol.
-Capturing the city could also allow Russia to build a land corridor to Crimea, which it seized in 2014.
+Capturing Mariupol could allow Russia to build a land corridor to Crimea, which it seized in 2014.

 A MOTHER KNOWS THE WORST